A new ERP near PLM layer

 Briefly a few insights to point 8.
 Revisions in PLM systems are often also used to keep very similar implementations (material classically spoken) together.
 Therefore, a very strict FFF is avoided.
 An ERP near PLM layer, needs a bracketing function so that similar implementations can be kept together.
 Then a very strict FFF can be adhered to and implementations that were previously held together via revisions can be made explicit in individual implementations.

-If one looks now at available PLM systems of the classic PLM Vendors and makes itself conscious that these do not know the order or have order objects, becomes clear that all 8-Tasks are not covered.
+If one looks now at available PLM systems of the classic PLM Vendors and makes oneself conscious that these do not know the order or have order objects, becomes clear that all 8-Tasks are not covered.

 For the other task, there are no functionality in the classic PLM systems and no data models that could enable it (with strong customizing and some compromises it might be possible).